-Social-Emotional Lessons: Social-Emotional lessons are an integral part of the elementary school counseling program and important to every student’s academic success.
-Students receive lessons on a bi-weekly basis to support student's increased awareness and continued learning of topics related to healthy relationships, processing emotions, self-regulation, conflict resolution, and more!
+Social-Emotional lessons are an integral part of the elementary school counseling program and important to every student’s academic success.
+Students will receive daily social emotional lessons in their classroom utilizing SecondStep curriculum.

 How can I make an Appointment with the School Counselor?

 Come into my office – Room 110A

 Talk with your child’s teacher about making an appointment for you or your child